https://www.telegraph.co.uk/news/2021/08/10/delta-variant-has-wrecked-hopes-herd-immunity-warn-scientists/enough to stop Covid from spreading.

 "We need to start moving away from just reporting infections, or just reporting positive cases admitted to hospital, to actually start reporting the number of people who are ill because of Covid," he added.
 "Otherwise we are going to be frightening

 On Tuesday, Sajid Javid, the Health Secretary, confirmed that third dose booster shots would be given from next month.
-However, Sir Andrew argued that, if mass testing was not stopped, Britain could be in a situation of continually vaccinating thepopulation.
+However, Sir Andrew argued that, if mass testing was not stopped, Britain could be in a situation of continually vaccinating the

 "It needs to be moving to clinically driven testing in which people are willing to get tested and treated and managed, rather than lots of community testing.
-If someone is unwell they should be tested, but for their contacts, if they're not unwell thenit makes sense for them to be in school and being educated."
+If someone is unwell they should be tested, but for their contacts, if they're not unwell then

 "What matters is the burden of patient hospitalisation and critical care and actually there hasn't been as much with this delta variant," she said.
 "They tend to be the children who have got their comorbidities, obesity, or severe neurological problems